dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![UV values](../../../images/opengl/chapter1/lesson3/quad-with-uvs-and-numbers.png)

-As you can see, the higher the U coordinate, the redder the pixel, and the higher the V coordinate, the greener the pixel.
+As you can see, the higher the X/U coordinate, more reddish is the pixel, and the higher the Y/V coordinate, the more greenish the pixel.
 Even though we only specified UV values for each vertex, all pixels in the quad have UV values!
 That's because, as you read before, the fragment shader interpolates the coordinates for us, saving us a lot of work on our end.
-If we follow the diagonal from (0, 0) to (1, 1), we get the red and green colors growing together.
-The result of adding together red and green in the RGB color space is yellow!
+If we follow the diagonal from (0, 0) to (1, 1), the amount of red and green in the output colour increases at the same rate, resulting in a yellow color.

 ## Importing images as textures
 Now for the fun part: rendering an image!